Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Experimental Details

 GenIE~\cite{GenIE} (Generative Information Extraction) is a fully supervised autoregressive formulation that achieves SOTA performance on large-scale relation extraction benchmarks like REBEL and Wiki-NRE.
 Unlike traditional classification-based methods, GenIE treats extraction as a sequence generation task.
 Its core contribution is a constrained decoding mechanism (trie-based beam search), which forces the model to generate only valid entity and relation identifiers defined in the schema.
 This ensures structural validity and schema compliance, making it a strong upper bound for supervised closed-domain extraction.

+CodeIE~\cite{codeie} addresses the structural ambiguity inherent in natural language outputs by reformulating information extraction as a code generation task.
+Instead of prompting Large Language Models (LLMs) to generate standard text, CodeIE utilizes code-style templates (such as Python data classes or functions) to define the extraction schema.
+This approach leverages the rigorous structural constraints of programming languages and the strong code-generation capabilities of modern LLMs, thereby improving the structural fidelity of the extracted entities and relations.

+ChatIE~\cite{chatie} is a zero-shot information extraction framework that transforms the traditional extraction pipeline into a multi-turn conversational question-answering (QA) task.
+By interacting with an instruction-following LLM through a systematic two-stage dialogue—first identifying potential element types within a sentence, and subsequently querying for specific structural information based on those identified types—ChatIE effectively decomposes complex extraction goals into simpler, manageable sub-tasks without requiring task-specific fine-tuning.

+KGGen~\cite{KGGen} is a recent LLM-powered framework aimed at extracting dense and semantically coherent knowledge graphs directly from plain text.
+While it utilizes LLMs for initial triplet extraction, its primary contribution lies in a novel iterative entity resolution and clustering algorithm.
+This posterior process dynamically consolidates synonyms and merges semantically equivalent entities, directly mitigating the node sparsity and semantic redundancy issues that frequently plague standard open information extraction methods.

+KARMA~\cite{karma} is a multi-agent framework designed for the automated enrichment of knowledge graphs from unstructured text.
+Moving beyond single-LLM paradigms, KARMA employs a collaborative network of specialized agents assigned to a variety of distinct roles, including entity discovery, relation extraction, and schema alignment, and so on.
+A key advantage of this framework is its built-in conflict resolution mechanism, which utilizes multi-agent debate and multi-layer verification to cross-check extracted facts, thereby significantly reducing contradictory edges and maintaining high extraction accuracy.

 EDC~\cite{EDC} (Extract-Define-Canonicalize) serves as the strongest baseline for open-domain extraction without fine-tuning, reporting SOTA results across all three datasets (WebNLG, REBEL, Wiki-NRE) in zero-shot/few-shot settings.
 It operates in a three-stage pipeline: (1) \textit{Extract}: prompting a frozen LLM to generate open information extraction (OpenIE) triplets; (2) \textit{Define}: dynamically defining relation candidates; and (3) \textit{Canonicalize}: utilizing an embedding-based retriever to map extracted raw relations to canonical schemas via semantic similarity.

+To further enhance extraction performance, the original authors also introduced \textbf{EDC+R} in EDC~\cite{EDC}, an augmented variant incorporating a posterior \textbf{Refinement} step.
+Specifically, EDC+R independently performs LLM-based entity recognition and relation generation on the source text, feeding these decoupled structural elements back to the LLM as supplementary context to optimize the initial triplets.
+In our experiments, we comprehensively evaluate both EDC and EDC+R across diverse LLMs to establish a robust baseline comparison against our proposed approach.
 As a direct predecessor to our work, it represents the current best practice for LLM-driven knowledge graph construction.